Non-reductive geometric invariant theory and hyperbolicity: Moment maps and cohomology of non-reductive quotients

 is surjective; we also have an isomorphism (of vector spaces though not of algebras) $H^*_G(X;\QQ) \cong H^*(X;\QQ) \otimes H^*(BG;\QQ).$ Moreover, $\mu^{-1}(0)$ is $K$-invariant and its inclusion in $X^{ss}$ induces a homeomorphism

-When $X^{s}=X^{ss}$ the $G$-equivariant rational cohomology of $X^{ss}$ coincides with the ordinary rational cohomology of its geometric quotient $X^{ss}/G$, which is the GIT quotient $X/\!/G$, and we get expressions for the Betti numbers of $X/\!/G$ in terms of the equivariant Betti numbers of the unstable GIT strata, which can be described inductively, and of $X$ \cite{francesthesis}.
-In order to describe the ring structure on the rational cohomology of $X/\!/G$, the surjectivity of the composition
+When $X^{s}=X^{ss}$ the $G$-equivariant rational cohomology of $X^{ss}$ coincides with the ordinary rational cohomology of its geometric quotient $X^{ss}/G$, which is the GIT quotient $X/\!/G$, and we get expressions for the Betti numbers of $X/\!/G$ in terms of the equivariant Betti numbers of $X$ and the equivariant Betti numbers of the unstable GIT strata, which can be described inductively \cite{francesthesis}.
+In order to obtain the ring structure on the rational cohomology of $X/\!/G$, the surjectivity of the composition

 can be combined with Poincar\'e duality on $X/\!/G$ and the nonabelian localisation formulas for intersection pairings on $X/\!/G$ given in \cite{jeffreykirwan}.